As crime surges on his watch, Trump warns of Biden’s America

 Trump’s attempt to cast Biden in that light follows a pattern seen throughout his presidency, where he attempts to shift responsibility, often to President Barack Obama, even more than three years after taking office.

-With echoes of Richard Nixon’s law-and-order campaign in 1968, Trump is trying to energize his conservative base while also making an appeal to a small patch of undecided voters by posing the question: Which man will keep you safer?
+With echoes of Richard Nixon’s law-and-order campaign in 1968 — when American streets were rife with racial protests and Nixon campaigned vowing to crack down and restore order in an appeal tailored to white voters — Trump is trying to energize his conservative base while also making an appeal to a small patch of undecided voters by posing the question: Which man will keep you safer?

 By leaning hard on select scenes of violence, Trump is banking on that unrest continuing.
 But the protests could wane.
 Violent crime around the U.S. has been on a downward trajectory for the better part of the last three decades.